 Since WAM is impartial as to where any investment is made, the team focuses entirely upon investment strategy, performance and our service to our clients.

 WAM has no inducements to place funds in any particular investment.
 Our remuneration is transparent with no hidden incentive structures.
-WAM is not compromised by offering in-house funds or financial products which might have higher fees than others.
+WAM is not compromised by offering financial products which might have higher fees than others.

 Finally, wherever possible, WAM negotiates fees on our clients’ behalf down to highly competitive levels.